ooni/probe-cli/docs/OONIProbeLegacyCompatibility.md

 # Features

 * Run a test deck
-Supported: yes
+Supported: ✅
 probe-cli equivalent: we now call a test deck a test group and we have them coded into the logic of the client

 * Run an individual netttest
-Supported: no
+Supported: ❌
 Priority: medium

 * Upload a measurement like `oonireport upload`
-Supported: no
+Supported: ❌
 Priority: medium

 * Test an individual URL with web_connectivity
-Supported: no
+Supported: ❌
 Priority: high

 * Run tests automatically like `ooniprobe-agent`
-Supported: no
+Supported: ❌
 Priority: high

 * Write custom tests like OONI test templates
-Supported: no
+Supported: ❌
 Priority: medium

 * Packet captures
-Supported: no
+Supported: ❌
 Priority: low

 * Upload measurements using onion services
-Supported: no
+Supported: ❌
 Priority: low

 * Log level support to aid debugging
-Supported: no
+Supported: ❌
 Priority: medium

 * Measurement quota to limit the disk usage
-Supported: no
+Supported: ❌
 Priority: high

 * Failover strategies for uploading measurements (use https then onion then cloudfront)
-Supported: no
+Supported: ❌
 Priority: high